Brandontam29/Nyan-Cat-Game/README.md

 # Nyan-Cat-Game
 Play as Cheeseburger to evade the hungry falling Nyan Cat

-Run project
+To Run project

+`git clone` this repository

 `npm install`

 then open index.html in your browser